kotikoB/node-boilerplate/README.md

 # node-boilerplate
-if you are like me, the I believe u don't like spending precious amounts of time doing repetitive tasks.
+If you are like me, then I believe u don't like spending precious amounts of time doing repetitive tasks.
 I created node-boilerplate for those of you who are like me, to give you an easy and minimalistic boilerplate to kickstart your project and get you up and running as quick as possible, complete with authentication, authorization form input validation and access control.